Oxford, Mississippi: Geography

 Oxford is in central Lafayette County in northern Mississippi, about 75 mi south-southeast of Memphis, Tennessee.

 According to the United States Census Bureau, the city has a total area of 69.2 km2, of which 68.9 km2 are land and 0.2 sqkm, or 0.35%, is water.
-The campus of the University of Mississippi, west of downtown, is an unincorporated area surrounded by the city.
+The campus of the University of Mississippi, west of downtown, is an unincorporated area named University, Mississippi, which is fully surrounded by the city.

 The city is located in the North Central Hills region of Mississippi.
 The region is known for its heavily forested hills made up of red clay.
 The area is higher and greater in relief than areas to the west (such as the Mississippi Delta or loess bluffs along the Delta), but lower in elevation than areas in northeast Mississippi.
 The changes in elevation can be noticed when traveling on the Highway 6 bypass, since the east-west highway tends to transect many of the north-south ridges.
 Downtown Oxford sits on one of these ridges and the University of Mississippi sits on another one, while the main commercial corridors on either side of the city sit in valleys.

 Oxford is located at the confluence of highways from eight directions: Mississippi Highway 6 (now co-signed with US-278) runs west 25 mi to Batesville and east 31 mi to Pontotoc; Highway 7 runs north 30 mi to Holly Springs and south 18 mi to Water Valley.
 Highway 30 goes northeast 33 mi to New Albany; Highway 334 ("Old Highway 6") leads southeast 19 mi to Toccopola; Taylor Road leads southwest 9 mi to Taylor; and Highway 314 ("Old Sardis Road") leads northwest, formerly to Sardis but now 11 mi to the Clear Creek Recreation Area on Sardis Lake.

 The streets in the downtown area follow a grid pattern with two naming conventions.
 Many of the north-south streets are numbered from west to east, beginning at the old railroad depot, with numbers from four to nineteen.
 The place of "Twelfth Street", however, is taken by North and South Lamar Boulevard (formerly North Street and South Street).
 The east-west avenues are named for the U.S. presidents in chronological order from north to south, from Washington to Cleveland; here again, there are gaps: there is no street for John Quincy Adams, who shares a last name with John Adams; "Polk Avenue" is replaced by University Avenue; and "Arthur Avenue" is lacking.